Coe College: Academics

-Coe College has 21 men's and women's athletic teams and is a member of the National Collegiate Athletic Association's Division III.
-Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming & diving, tennis, track & field, and wrestling; women's sports include basketball, cross country, golf, soccer, softball, swimming & diving, tennis, track & field, and volleyball.
-Coe also supports five Co-Ed athletic teams.
-They include Archery, Cheer, Dance, Clay Target and Esports.
-Their athletic team name is the Kohawks, a stylized bird; the college mascot is known as Charlie Kohawk.
+In the autumn of 2023, 111 full-time faculty and 32 part-time faculty were employed by the college.
+The student-faculty ratio was 11:1.

 Stewart Memorial Library

 Stewart Memorial Library contains more than 202,000 books and other materials.
-The library also features gallery spaces showing work by Iowa artists Marvin Cone, Conger Metcalf, and Grant Wood.
+The library also features gallery spaces exhibiting work by Iowa artists Marvin Cone, Conger Metcalf, and Grant Wood.

 Student life

 In 1972, a study found that Coe students had traditional values which were often in harmony with those of their parents.

-Coe has an active Greek social community with five fraternities and five sororities.
-The groups, all of which are chapters of national organizations, include fraternities Lambda Chi Alpha, Phi Kappa Tau, Phi Mu Alpha Sinfonia, Tau Kappa Epsilon, and Sigma Lambda Beta; and sororities Alpha Omicron Pi, Alpha Sigma Alpha, Delta Delta Delta, Alpha Gamma Delta, and Sigma Lambda Gamma.
+Coe has an active Greek social community with four fraternities and five sororities.

 Writing center

 Coe's Writing Center (CWC) is the largest undergraduate student-run writing center in the nation, with over 60 undergraduates on staff.
 It opened in 1986.
 The CWC now conducts over 2,000 student conferences a year.
 The CWC produces and distributes several small campus publications.